Applies to

 On a new report, the source sheets selection window is open by default.
 If you're editing a report, select the Sheet tab from the navigation bar.

-Sheets that you've created or that have been shared with you are available from this list.
-You can find sheets by scrolling or by typing into the source sheets search bar.
+This list includes sheets that you've created or that have been shared with you.
+You can find sheets by scrolling or typing into the source sheets search bar.

 You must select at least one sheet, folder, or workspace from the Sheet tab before the other options (Columns to Display, Filter Criteria, Group, Summarize, Sort) become available in the report builder.